Yubo App (formerly Yellow)

 APP Store rating: 17+ infrequent/mild alcohol, tobacco, or drug use or references, profanity or crude humor, sexual content, and nudity, and frequent/intense mature/suggestive themes (used to be rated 12+).

-What parents need to know about the Yubo App:
+What do parents need to know about Yubo?

 It’s a flirting app for teens: that’s it.
 Called “Tinder for Teens.”
 It’s Parisian creators even go as far as to limit the age you can self-select in the app to the range 13-17, which proves their purpose.